“Wow, that is beautiful,” Wyn said appreciatively

 eyes are fashioned from Lutanium.
 The ore comes from the continent on

 the other side of this planet.
-You arrived on the ocean side.
-The most
+You arrived on the ocean side -the most

 beautiful part.
 But the platinum was mined on the great landmass on the